-- O No cost tutoring opportunities for all students struggling to maintain academic proficiency in core subjects. - o \In grades 6 through 8th, if at the end of the 1st, 2nd, or 3rd quarter grading periods a student meets BOTH of the following criteria, they will be required to successfully complete 12 hours of remediation: - 1.
-Overall GPA lower than 1.5: This includes grades from all subjects, not just core courses. - 2.
-At least one failing grade (F) in any subject: This applies to all classes, not just core courses. - o Remediation may include one or more of the following: - Tutoring; - Saturday school; - Summer school: - Additional academic courses in lieu of Specials or Electives.
+- O No cost tutoring opportunities for all students struggling to maintain academic proficiency in core subjects. - o \In grades 6th through 8th if, at the end of the 1st, 2nd, or 3rd quarter grading periods, a student does not have a GPA higher than 1.0, they will be required to successfully complete 12 hours of remediation. - o Remediation may include one or more of the following: - Tutoring;

+- Saturday school;

+- Summer school:

+- Additional academic courses in lieu of Specials or Electives.